-- 45. Article 1105(1) of the NAFTA obliges Canada to "accord to investments of investors of another Party treatment in accordance with international law, including fair and equitable treatment and full protection and security." - 46.
+- 53. Article 1105(1) of the NAFTA obliges Canada to "accord to investments of investors of another Party treatment in accordance with international law, including fair and equitable treatment and full protection and security." - 54.
 The revocation of the Enterprise's right to mine for oil and gas beneath the St. Lawrence River violates the principle of fair and equitable treatment under Article 1105.
-Among other things, as stated in greater detail above, the illegal expropriation under the Act of the Enterprise's rights was arbitrary, capricious, and without justification of any kind.

-- 47. Furthermore, the Act violated Lone Pine's legitimate expectation of a stable business and legal environment and of treatment equal to other investors.
+Among other things, as stated in greater detail above, the illegal expropriation under the Act of the Enterprise's rights was arbitrary, capricious, and without justification of any kind. - 55.
+Furthermore, the Act violated Lone Pine's legitimate expectation of a stable business and legal environment and of treatment equal to other investors.
 Lone Pine, the Enterprise, and their predecessors expended substantial capital, time and other resources to obtain the River Permit, legitimately expecting that once obtained, the Enterprise would be permitted to exercise its rights under the permit as any other permit-holder in the Province of Quebec.
-Its rights under the River Permit were suddenly and arbitrarily revoked without explanation and without compensation, thereby frustrating Lone Pine's legitimate expectations. - 48.
+Its rights under the River Permit were suddenly and arbitrarily revoked without explanation and without compensation, thereby frustrating Lone Pine's legitimate expectations. - 56.
 Finally, the Act's revocation of the River Permit amounted to a denial of justice, which qualifies as a further violation of the principle of fair and equitable treatment under Article 1105.

-V. RELIEF SOUGHT AND APPROXIMATE AMOUNT OF DAMAGES CLAIMED
+G. RELIEF SOUGHT AND DAMAGES CLAIMED

-- 49. Lone Pine seeks, through consultation and negotiation with Canada, the revocation of the Act as irreconcilable with Canada's obligations under the NAFTA.
-If the consultations and negotiations are unsuccessful, Lone Pine will submit, on behalf of the Enterprise, a claim for arbitration seeking, among other things: - a. damages in an amount to be proven in arbitration proceedings, currently estimated to be in excess of Cdn \$250 million;

-- b. the full costs associated with any arbitration proceedings, including all professional and legal fees and disbursements, as well as the fees and disbursements of the arbitral tribunal and any administering institution; - c. pre-award and post-award interest at a rate to be fixed by an arbitral tribunal; - d. payment of a sum of compensation equal to any tax consequences of the award, in order to maintain the award's integrity; and - e. such further relief as an arbitral tribunal may deem just and appropriate.
+- 57. Lone Pine and the Enterprise have suffered significant damages as a result of Canada's violations of Chapter Eleven of the NAFTA. - 58.
+Pursuant to Article 1135 of the NAFTA, Lone Pine seeks the following relief: - a.
+Damages in an amount to be proven in the arbitration proceedings, currently estimated to be in excess of CDN\$250 million; - b.
+The full costs associated with any arbitration proceedings, including all professional and legal fees and disbursements, as well as the fees and disbursements of the arbitral tribunal and any administering institution; - c.
+Pre-award and post-award interest at a rate to be fixed by an arbitral tribunal; - d.
+Payment of a sum of compensation equal to any tax consequences of the award, in order to maintain the award's integrity; and - e.
+Such further relief as an arbitral tribunal may deem just and appropriate.